-The Compensation Committee of our Board of Directors has granted awards of Performance-Based RSUs ("PSUs") under the 2013 Incentive Plan to certain members of senior management for each of the three-year performance cycles: 2014 - 2016, 2015 - 2017 and 2016 - 2018.
-The PSUs provide for shares of our common stock to be issued based on the attainment of certain performance metrics over the applicable three year period.
+The Compensation Committee of our Board of Directors has granted awards of performance-based RSUs ("PSUs") under the 2013 Incentive Plan to certain members of senior management based on three-year performance cycles.
+At December 31, 2018, there were 253,821 PSUs outstanding that have been granted to certain members of management at a \$0.00 exercise price.
+The PSUs provide for shares of our common stock to be issued based on the attainment of certain performance metrics over the applicable three-year periods.
 The number of shares of our common stock that may be issued to the recipients for the PSUs range from 0% to 200% of the target amount depending on actual results as compared to the target performance metrics.
+The terms of the PSUs provide that the payouts will be capped at 100% of the target number of PSUs granted if absolute total stockholder return is negative during the performance period, regardless of EPS performance; this market condition applies for amounts recorded above target.
+The compensation expense associated with the grants of PSU is determined using the derived grant date fair value, based on a third-party valuation analysis, and expensed over the applicable period.
 The PSUs vest upon the determination date for the actual results at the end of the three-year period and require that the recipients continue to be employed by us through the determination date.
-The PSUs will be settled in shares of our common stock.
+The PSUs can only be settled in shares of our common stock.